muthana97/BottleLevel/README.md

 enough and mark that location or distance as it depends on the camera in use.
 It is highly recommended to use an external webcam.

+For use ensure you have python installed then:
+1) start the setup.bat file, let it install all the libraries.
+2) run the start.bat file, let it run start the applicaiton

 For further Enquiries contact: tdalmuthana@live.com/ mvthana97@icloud.com